lustraka/data-analyst-portfolio-project-2022/cs01_cds_methods/cs01_journal.md

 This journal provides the overview of case study's activities (transactions) for future reference.
 Records of steps taken are accompanied with effort entries (in square brackets) measured in fibonacci story points (fsp).
 The reflection process encompasses also moving recent journal entries into the archive section.

 ## Design Document Transformations
-The *Refactor concept names* process includes steps:
-- prepare a change dict in line with a concept model
-- apply the change dict to tables
-- adjust and test algorithms with this new convention

 The *Map CDS methods based on Kitchen (2021b)* process includes steps:
 - *Map references to the CDS methods based on Kitchin (2021b)* process (See Journal 2021-11-30/2)